evkx/evkx.github.io/content/models/volvo/c40/C40_Recharge_Single_Motor_ER/_index.md

 ---
 title: Volvo C40 Recharge Single Motor ER
 linktitle: "C40 Recharge Single Motor ER"
 description: "Volvo C40 Recharge Single Motor ER is an all-electric crossover with a WLTP range of up to 581 km (361 miles).
-EVKX.net have all the details. "
+EVKX.net has all the details. "
 weight: 10
 hidden: true
 shownavtabs: true